Snivilization/nodejs-esm-starter/README.md

 :mortar_board: See: [Using the .js extension for ESM](https://gils-blog.tayar.org/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-1/#using-the-.js-extension-for-esm)

-This entry makes the packaage an __esm__ module and means that we don't have to use the .mjs extension to indicate a module is __esm__; doing so causes problems with some tooling.
+This entry makes the package an __esm__ module and means that we don't have to use the .mjs extension to indicate a module is __esm__; doing so causes problems with some tooling.

 ### :gem: The 'exports' field